Table of Contents

 When is the best time to do dollar cost averaging?

 When using a dollar cost averaging strategy, investors can choose a cadence that is best suited to their overall financial goals.
-For some, it may involve weekly investments, while it may involve daily or monthly investments for others.
+For some, it may involve biweekly investments; for others, it may involve monthly investments.
+Think about your financial goals and then choose an investment interval that makes sense.

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE